Not a day goes by when you don’t read about how people hate their jobs, or people hate their boss, and how there is no work-life balance, etc.

 Who are in the office?
 Of course, People!!

 When you go to an office- you will have to interact with the people.
 You expand your horizons.
-You meet people with multiple personalities,backgrounds & skill-sets.
-You have a potential to foster new relationships & friendships.
+You meet people with multiple personalities, backgrounds & skill-sets.
+You have the potential to foster new relationships & friendships.

 Most of my closest friends – are people whom I have met at work.
 I would not have met them if I did not go to work at those companies.